DarkCaster/Sandboxer/README.md

 To construct a sandboxed environment, we need to perform some preparations like copying some configuration files from host /etc directory (so, sandboxed app will have access only to needed parts of system configs), define mounts for rootfs inside sandbox, define command line options for bubblewrap utility.

 Such tasks executed on host system only at sandoxed application startup/shutdown by main sandboxer utility.
-In order to accelerate project development this utility and it's components written in Bash scripting laguage for now.
+In order to accelerate project development, this utility and it's components written in Bash scripting laguage for now.
 I'm trying to use only native bash features, and not to rely on other utilities in order to provode good portability across different systems.
 Anyway, this utilities is intended to perform only initial coniguration tasks, and it should not affect performance or memory usage for sandboxed environment.
 It may be also rewritten in future with other programming language.

 #### Usage
 ```